jmzwcn/api-gateway/README.md

 Enjoy it!

 <hr/>
-Please refer to example&&Makefile for more settings,
+Please refer to example&&Makefile, for more setting.